firecracker-microvm/firectl/README.md

 Building
 ---

-There are a few methods for building the binary.
+The default Makefile rule executes `go build` and relies on the Go toolchain installed on your computer.
 _We use [go modules](https://github.com/golang/go/wiki/Modules), so you need to build with Go 1.11 or newer._

-#### Make
-The default Makefile rule executes `go build` and relies on the Go toolchain installed on your computer.

-`make docker` creates a temporary Docker container which builds and copies the binary to your current directory.
+If you do not have a new-enough Go toolchain installed, you can use `make docker`.
+This rule creates a temporary Docker container which builds and copies the binary to your current directory.
-#### Docker
-`docker run --rm -v ${PWD}:/go/bin golang go get github.com/firecracker-microvm/firectl/...` creates a temporary Docker container which builds and copies the binary to your current directory.
-#### Go
-`go build`

 Usage
 ---